Tommrodrigues/Blog/content/posts/Matched Betting/index.md

 A **back** bet is what you might think of as a typical bet.
 You are betting _for_ a certain outcome, e.g. "I bet Real Madrid will win".
 If it comes true, you take your winnings.
 Otherwise, if they lose or draw, you lose your stake.

 A **lay** bet is instead where you bet _against_ a certain outcome, e.g. "I bet Real Madrid won't win".
 This time, if they lose or draw, you win the bet.
-However, if they win, you will lose your stake.
+However, if they win the game, you lose your stake.
 This type of bet can only be placed on a betting exchange like Betfair, and not with a standard bookmaker like Coral or Ladbrokes.

 Matched betting works by cancelling out the risk of our **back** bet by betting against ourselves at the same odds using a **lay** bet — in other words, we match our bet.